Spain's new PM unveils pro-EU government dominated by women - Journal du Cameroun

 And the man to take that role is Spain’s first astronaut Pedro Duque.

-As Brexit gathers pace, and with Italy now doted with a eurosceptic, populist government, Spain’s new executive is distinctly pro-EU.
+As Brexit gathers pace, and with Italy now led by a eurosceptic, populist government, Spain’s new executive is distinctly pro-EU.

 Apart from Calvino’s appointment as economy minister — a move welcome by the EU Commission — Borrell was European parliament president between 2004 and 2007.